vyastreb/sem2surface/doc/SEM2surface_Documentation.md

     + $z(x,y) = \mathcal{F}^{-1}\left\{ \hat z(k_x,k_y) \right\}$
 where $\mathcal{F}^{-1}$ is the inverse Fourier transform and $\hat G_x(k_x,k_y)$ and $\hat G_y(k_x,k_y)$ are the Fourier transforms of the gradients $G_x$ and $G_y$.

-If one wants to reconstruct only main features of the roughness and ignore or smooth out small scale roughness, then a cut-off frequency can be introduced, in the GUI it is called `FFT cutoff` and provides the maximal wave number $k_{\max}$ (in percentage of Niquest frequency) beyond which the Fourier components are set to zero.
+If one wants to reconstruct only main features of the roughness and ignore or smooth out small scale roughness and noise, then a cut-off frequency can be introduced, in the GUI it is called `FFT cutoff` and provides the maximal wave number $k_{\max}$ (in percentage of Niquest frequency) beyond which the Fourier components are set to zero.

+**Caution:** my attempts to remove the curvature directly in the FFT space were not successful.
+The curvature is removed in the final step.

 ![FFT reconstruction of the surface $z(x,y)$](fft_reconstruction.png){#fig:surface_fft}